danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   rules stay the same for a structure or member field.

-* Locking design that changes depending upon the code that can touch the data would need either need complicated documentation entirely separate from the code - so high risk of becoming stale.
-Or it's sprinkled over the various functions, which means reviewers need to reacquire the entire relevant chunks of the code base again to make sure they don't miss an odd corner cases.
+* Locking design that changes depending upon the code that can touch the data would need either complicated documentation entirely separate from the code - so high risk of becoming stale.
+Or the explanations, if there are any are sprinkled over the various functions, which means reviewers need to reacquire the entire relevant chunks of the code base again to make sure they don't miss an odd corner cases.

-  With data structure driven locking design there's a perfect because unique place to document the rules - in the kerneldoc of each structure or member field.
+  With data structure driven locking design there's a perfect, because unique place to document the rules - in the kerneldoc of each structure or member field.